anasoid/docker-jmeter/README.md

 ## Features:

 1. Smallest size with ~100MB.
+2. Timeout for execution, after timeout docker will be stopped even test is not finished, this is helpfull to force stop jmeter docker after a timeout.
-2. Download plugin with maven dependencies format.
+3. Download plugin with maven dependencies format.
-3. Download plugin with list of url.
+4. Download plugin with list of url.
-4. Download plugin with plugin manager (Only plugins versions) .
+5. Download plugin with plugin manager (Only plugins versions) .
-5. Use plugins from folders.
+6. Use plugins from folders.
-6. Check Jmx Test (Only plugins versions)
+7. Check Jmx Test (Only plugins versions)
-7. Split CSV Data on multi nodes.
+8. Split CSV Data on multi nodes.
-8. Execute pre/post test shell scripts.
+9. Execute pre/post test shell scripts.
-9. Separate Project configuration from node configuration, to separate configuration from execution team and developer teams.
+10. Separate Project configuration from node configuration, to separate configuration from execution team and developer teams.
-10. Isolate output folder (logs, jtl files, html report).
+11. Isolate output folder (logs, jtl files, html report).
-11. Any Jmeter parameter can be used in arguments.
+12. Any Jmeter parameter can be used in arguments.
-12. No limitation is introduced by this image, jmeter can be used directly if custom input parameters are not used.
+13. No limitation is introduced by this image, jmeter can be used directly if custom input parameters are not used.

 # Image Variants